Saturday, April 1, 2023

 Most of the time, it asks questions like:

-“What is your energy like today?”, “How are you feeling?”, What’s going on in your world right now?”
+“What is your energy like today?”
+“How are you feeling?”, What’s happening in your world right now?”

 Darcy said, “It is also emblematic of the increasing integration of chatbots into our society for humanitarian ends.
 Chatbots have also been used, with promising results, to improve the lives of thousands by providing legal help to refugees and helping doctors with diagnoses in the medical sector.”